Essential Works

 PERFORMANCE FILM:

 Over the course of the pandemic, La Pocha Nostra got to work developing a collaborative filmmaking format, drawing directly from our own performance methodology and responding to the immediate artistic constraints posed by the multiple pandemias and prevailing culture of fear.
 The complete process of making the performance films is decentered, experimental, and collaborative, defying traditional filmmaking practice.
 Moviemaking against all odds but by any means necessary.
-We are currently working on 4 films.

 La Pocha Nostra shooting a film in a colonial convent, Querétaro, Mexico.
 In the photo: Norma Flores, Roja Ibarra and Susana X. Photo by Herani Hache, (2021)